 After only eight games and 13 innings of work, the Dodgers option rookie left-handed pitcher Tom Lasorda to Montreal to make room for a bonus baby who is also a southpaw.
 Sandy Koufax, who had injured his ankle, comes off the 30-day disabled list.

-Becoming the first major league team to accomplish the feat, Eddie Mathews, Hank Aaron, Joe Adcock and Frank Thomas hit four consecutive homers in an inning for the Braves off Reds' pitchers Jim Maloney (2) and Marshall Bridges (2) at Crosley Field.
-The seventh inning big fly barrage and another blast by Mathews and one by Warren Spahn, isn't enough when Cincinnati still manages to win the contest, 10-8.
+Eddie Mathews, Hank Aaron, Joe Adcock, and Frank Thomas hit four consecutive homers in an inning off Reds' pitchers Jim Maloney (2) and Marshall Bridges (2), making the Braves the first major league team to accomplish the feat.
+The seventh inning big fly barrage and another blast by Mathews and one by Warren Spahn aren't enough when Cincinnati still manages to win the Crosley Field contest, 10-8.

 The A's sign Lew Krausse, who hurled 19 no-hitters and struck out 24 batters in one game on the scholastic level, as an amateur free agent the day after he graduates from high school for $125,000.
 Eight days from now, the 18 year-old fireballing phenom will throw a three-hit shutout against L.A. in his major league debut.

 After other teams back off in their pursuit to sign the outstanding NC high schooler when his little toe is blown off by his brother in a hunting accident, the A's ink Jim Hunter for $75,000.
 The youngest of ten children of a family from Hertferd will go on to become a Hall of Fame hurler better known as 'Catfish', a name invented by club's owner Charlie Finley.